 5. Snorkeling in the Lagoon of Seven Colours, Bacalar

-I was in two minds about our boat trip on the Lagoon of Seven Colours – it was certainly beautiful and although I obviously knew it wasn’t really going to be seven different colors, essentially it was just like most lagoons and the water was two different shades of blue.
+I was in two minds about our boat trip on the Lagoon of Seven Colours – it was certainly beautiful and although I knew it wasn’t going to be seven different colors, essentially it was just like most lagoons and the water was two different shades of blue.

-A cruise around this lagoon isn’t special in it’s own right – although it’s pretty – and could easily be a cruise around any lagoon.
-However, we stopped to snorkel and this really made the trip for me.
+A cruise around this lagoon isn’t special in its own right – although it’s pretty – and could easily be a cruise around any lagoon.
+However, we stopped to snorkel and this made the trip for me.
 We were able to spot a vast array of colorful fish, and we were also able to snorkel over a cenote which was a unique experience.